 Receive Your Restoration On the Same Day

-To begin the procedure, a small amount of tooth structure is removed; this is done both to ensure that any decayed or otherwise damaged material is removed before being covered by the prosthetic, and to provide space for the dental crown.
-Once the tooth has been reshaped, a digital impression will be taken of the affected tooth or teeth.
+To begin the procedure, a small amount of tooth structure is removed.
+This is done both to ensure that any decayed or otherwise damaged material is removed before being covered by the prosthetic and to provide space for the dental crown.
+Once the tooth has been reshaped, a digital impression will be taken.
 This digital map of the tooth allows us to craft a customized dental crown with our E4D CAD/CAM restoration system.
 Fabricated from a single block of ceramic, the crown meets exacting specifications and the highest standards of quality.
 Once the fabrication is complete (the process typically takes less than an hour), the crown is placed over the affected tooth and bonded in place with dental cement.
 After it has been placed, the crown functions and looks just like a natural tooth and preserves the natural tooth structure underneath.

 Pros and Cons of Dental Crowns